lorrainemcgonigle/AnimatedCircles/README.md

 # AnimatedCircles
-Fun program using Howlerjs and Paperjs
+Fun program using Howlerjs and Paperjs, created using a tutorial on Udemy Web Developer Bootcamp

 Circles appear on the press of any letter key and a sound plays before the circle fades